akka/alpakka/docs/src/main/paradox/couchbase.md

 # Writing to Couchbase in Akka Streams

-For each mutation operation we need to create `CouchbaseWriteSettings` instance which consists of the following parameters
+For each mutation operation we need to create @apidoc[CouchbaseWriteSettings] instance which consists of the following parameters

 - Parallelism in access to Couchbase (default 1)
 - Couchbase Replication Factor (default `ReplicateTo.NONE`)